Target Communications History

 She is a retired professional home economist, specializing in foods and nutrition.
 She grew up on a vegetable and fruit farm in southeastern Wisconsin, hunts only with a camera, and really knows how to make wild game meat taste the greatest.
 Having a freezer filled with wild game meat has been a big help in her becoming more skilled in cooking foods wilder than tomatoes and potatoes.

 Judy has worked as a county extension home agent in Wisconsin and in the home service department of People’s Gas Company in Chicago.
 She has also worked at a couple of commercial art studios.

 Their company produced deer and turkey hunting expos in the Midwest for 29 years.
-In 2011 they sold the expos to Bonnier Corp, publisher of Field & Stream and Outdoor Life magazines.
+In 2011 they sold the expos to Bonnier Corp, publisher at the time of FIELD & STREAM and OUTDOOR LIFE magazines.

 They began publishing outdoor books and wild game cookbooks because they saw the opportunity for paperback books on a host of outdoor topics.
 They both enjoy design and publishing work, so it was a good way to work together for a common goal on the outdoor topics they enjoy.

 The titles they have published are shown here on this website.
 A couple of older ones (not shown) are out of print.

 Glenn Helgeland, editor/publisher of the recently-issued “IN THE LAND OF THE BEAR” has been a magazine and book editor/publisher, and outdoor writer, since 1968.

 Awards and recognition he and his company have won:

 - 2017 Member of the Year” from the Wisconsin Bowhunters Association, presented at the WBH’s annual conference in March.